Nilstrieb/game-wip-dontplay/design.md

 The evil source is somewhat above that, at about 100 km.
 The final goal is the evil source, so player is expected to mine about 100 km deep to beat the game.
 1 meter = one block.
 100 km = 100,000 blocks deep.

-Width is 2048 blocks.
-One kilometer in both directions from center.